BourneSuper/matrix/README.md

 # matrix
 Matrix is a PHP extension.
-It can do parallel computing base on CUDA.
+It can do parallel computing based on CUDA.